rentready/data-analyst-poc-v3/examples/README.md

-# Examples Directory - Expert-Verified SQL Templates
+# Examples Directory - Expert-Verified Templates & Data

 ## 🎯 Purpose

-This directory contains **expert-verified SQL templates and business definitions** that AI agents use to ensure 100% accurate calculations.
+This directory contains **expert-verified templates, queries, and reference data** that AI agents use to ensure 100% accurate calculations and decisions.

 ## 📂 Structure